-The Kings Basin Water Authority is performing a study (Kings Basin DAC Pilot Study) to evaluate water supply and water quality problems in local disadvantaged communities (DACs).
-The study is on-going and results will be published in 2013.
-The results of the study will both highlight and enhance knowledge of groundwater quality problems throughout the Kings Basin.
+The Kings Basin Water Authority performed a study (Kings Basin DAC Pilot Study) to evaluate water supply and water quality problems in local disadvantaged communities (DACs).
+The study was completed in 2013 and culminated in a final report entitled Kings Basin Water Authority Disadvantaged Community Pilot Project Study, dated August 2013.
+The results of the study highlighted groundwater quality problems throughout the Kings Basin and indicated potential solutions for several of those problems.
 Refer to Section 4.6 for a more extensive description of the study.
-The results of this study will be considered an Appendix to this report and thereby incorporated into this IRWMP.
+The results of this study are considered incorporated into this IRWMP by reference.